Book Launch Ideas: How to Evaluate Your Options

 Examples of book launch ideas that might not be right for your goals:

-• If you need to cover your publishing costs and hopefully make some profit, hiring a book publicist could be the wrong move
+If you need to bootstrap your publishing costs and immediately make a profit, hiring a book publicist could be the wrong move

 Before you do anything, plan anything, ask for anything, or pay for anything, make sure your book launch tactics align with what’s right for you and your business.